 Readability improvements are slightly trickier to spot.
 Often words and sentences should be changed, not because they are grammatically incorrect, but because they are not as clear or as strong as they could be.
 And this is to be expected when you have written a novel in a month.
 Your goal was to get it all out and forget about making it perfect.
 Now is the time to go back and fix it.

-Sort out these 15 (yes, 15!) issues and your writing will be in much better shape when you give it to your beta reader or editor.
+There are 15 key areas you should look at during your technical edit.
+Sort out these issues, and your writing will be in much better shape when you give it to your beta reader or editor.

 1. Down with adverbs!